-There is a growing collection of human historic material, a small amount of which is unprovenanced and the rest from local sites such as Tantallon Castle.
+There is a growing collection of archaeological material generated mostly from the increase in building homes in East Lothian in recent years.
+The archaeology collection amounts to the second largest collection subject area.
+There is also a growing amount of human historic material, a small amount of which is unprovenanced and the rest from local sites such as Tantallon Castle and Archerfield medieval village.
 There are examples of the internationally important tiles from North Berwick Priory.
-There is some replica material of significant finds in the collection and it is a useful display resource.
+There is some replica material of significant finds in the collection, and it is a useful display resource.
 A good collection of industrial material has come into the collection relating to the site at Prestongrange following a community archaeology project.

-A number of objects have been acquired through Treasure Trove, including a Bronze Age beaker, and a number of stone anchors were acquired through the Receiver of Wreck.
+Several objects have been acquired through Treasure Trove, including a Bronze Age beaker, Iron Age horse harnesses, Bronze Age Axeheads, Roman brooches, and a number of stone anchors via the Receiver of Wreck.

-Future collecting will be in accordance with all relevant legislation, regulations and procedures.
+Future collecting will be in accordance with all relevant legislation, regulations, and procedures.
 See sections 10 & 12.